 If you are seeing patterns:

-GT is intelligent and getting improved constantly but at the end of the day, it is just a program, which works on the basis of code, database, patterns and artificial intelligence.
-Similar patterns may occur when translating huge amount of text and when going through such a text, your instinct will tell you that this text is translated through a program, without the intervene of an actual human.
-This phenomenon can’t be detected in small paragraph or text.
+GT is intelligent and getting improved constantly, but at the end of the day, it is just a program, which works on the basis of code, database, patterns and artificial intelligence.
+Similar patterns may occur when translating the huge amount of text and when going through such a text, your instinct will tell you that this text is translated through a program, without the intervene of an actual human.
+This phenomenon cannot be detected in a small paragraph or text.

 If you are a teacher: